SmithBradleyC/jsPsych_Online_Experiments/README.md

 - In the GitHub Desktop program, click on the File menu (in the top, left hand corner)
 - Click on Clone Repository
 - Select the "GitHub.com" tab if it is not already selected
-- Your repositories should be visible assuming that you successfully signed into GitHub on the Desktop Client
+- Your repositories should be visible, assuming that you successfully signed into GitHub on the Desktop Client
-- Select the YourGitHubUsername/OCSWinter2020 option
+- Select the YourGitHubUsername/jsPsych_Online_Experiments option
 - Choose the local path where you want to save the repository (just below the repository options)
 - Click the "Clone" button
 - This saves a local copy of the repository on your device

+# GONE UP TO HERE SO FAR

 ### Reproducibility